chirpy2605/voron/README.md

 ## [Rapid Burner Toolhead](V0/Rapid_Burner)

-v0.1, V0.2 and [Printers for Ants](https://3dprintersforants.com/) and 2.4/Trident (still extperimental) toolhead has been specifically designed for the Rapido UHF, Dragon UHF, Goliath Air and Goliath Water hotends and uses 2 4010 part cooling fans and a 3010 hotend fan
+v0.1, V0.2, [Printers for Ants](https://3dprintersforants.com/), and 2.4/Trident (still extperimental) toolhead has been specifically designed for the Rapido UHF, Dragon UHF, Goliath Air and Goliath Water hotends and uses 2 4010 part cooling fans and a 3010 hotend fan

 ## [Mailbox Toolhead](V0/Mailbox)